elastic/elastic-otel-node-example/README.md

 1. You'll need somewhere to send the gathered OpenTelemetry data, so it can be viewed and analyzed.
 The `@elastic/opentelemetry-node` package supports sending to any OTLP endpoint (e.g. an OpenTelemetry collector instance).
 Here we will show using an [Elastic Observability](https://www.elastic.co/observability) cloud deployment.

     If you don't have an Elastic cloud deployment, you can [start a free trial](https://cloud.elastic.co/registration).
 After registering, click "Create deployment".
 Once that is created you should visit your Kibana home page, `https://{DEPLOYMENT_NAME}.kb.{REGION}.cloud.es.io/app/home#/getting_started`.
-For example: `https://my-deployment.kb.us-west1.gcp.cloud.es.io/app/home#/getting_started`

     To configure `@elastic/opentelemetry-node` you'll need the deployment's OTLP endpoint and authorization header to set the appropriate `OTLP_*` environment variables.
 You can find these in Kibana's APM tutorial.